Friday, June 21, 2024

 Portland Press Herald - October 6, 1937 - page 22

-The first issue of the Maine Electric Trnasiteer newsletter is mentioned in the March 4, 1938 issue of the Portland Press Herald.
+The first issue of the Maine Electric Transiteer newsletter is mentioned in the March 4, 1938 issue of the Portland Press Herald.
 The article focuses on the Portland Division ERA group and the topic of Portland considering adding Trolley Buses to the public transportation system.

 The article also mentions the Portland-Lewiston Interurban.